MID-IST-FALL-2018/elastic-math-server/README.md

 1. Parallelism - The server must be able to process many operations in parallel.
 2. Elasticity - The server must be able to reduce/increase the amount of resources that it uses depending on how many operations are requested.

-The operations are submitted by clients that you must implemented as well.
+The operations are submitted by clients that you must implement as well.
 A client has a list of tasks that submits to the server and wait for the answer.

 ## Architecture